JCentercreation/javiercarrilloblog.com/_posts/2021-01-15-SPMVsCocoaPods.markdown

 published: false
 tags: coding
 ---
 Throught your development process it is very likely that you will need to integrate third party libraries and dependencies.
-It is true that nowadays Swift 5 is very solid and came with many libraries to satisfy your purposes as a software developer but there are also great third party libraries and APIs that will make your coding process much more easy, like for instance <i>Firebase</i>.
+It is true that nowadays Swift 5 is very solid and came with many libraries to satisfy your purposes as a software developer but there are also great third party libraries and APIs that will make your coding process much more easy, like for instance <i>Firebase</i> or <i>AlamoFire</i>.
 This cloud service currently developed by Google lets your app access to many Google API services, like databases, authentication, storage, crash reports, user analytics, etc.

 Thanks for reading :)